denisro2010/textGameDSG/ReadMe.txt

-//TextGame

-A simple text-based game to learn the basics of a game
+A simple text-based game to learn the basics of a game in C++.